-World Population Day developed from an event that took place in 1987, called Five Billion Day, to mark the point at which the world population grew over 5 million people.
-Thus, World Population Day was established in 1989 by the Governing Council of the United Nations Development Programme, a department whose goal is to support and anticipate the needs of a growing population.
+World Population Day has origins in an event that took place in 1987, called Five Billion Day.
+This day marked the moment at which the world population grew to over 5 million people.
+World Population Day was then established in 1989 by the Governing Council of the United Nations Development Programme, a department whose goal is to support and anticipate the needs of a growing population.

-The UN Development Programme also aims to fight the crimes that come from an issue of overpopulation, in countries that lack a proper government and suffer from human rights and gender equality issues.
+The UN Development Programme aims to fight the crimes that come with overpopulation, in countries that lack a functioning government and suffer from human rights and gender equality issues.
 In many of these places, the population is very vulnerable to serious crimes such as child labor and human trafficking.

 Why World Population Day is Important

 Human overpopulation is one of the biggest issues the world faces right now as it places great pressure on the environment.
 Whilst there may be enough natural resources to provide enough food, water, and air for everyone, the population of the planet is not evenly distributed, so many of the most populated countries struggle to access those resources.